AndroidSim/Finding-Phase-Boundaries/README.md

-# Searching for the phase boundaries of phase diagrams
+# Finding the phase boundaries of phase diagrams

 The overall goal of this project is to find the phase boundaries of coexistence regions within phase diagrams using experimental data.
-For this specific project currently presented, the goal of was to find the phase boundary compositions for a two-phase coexistence region within the phase diagram of lipid bilayers that vary in composition using experimentally obtained ESR spectra.
+For this specific project presented, the goal of was to find the phase boundary compositions for a two-phase coexistence region varying in composition within the phase diagram of lipid bilayers using experimentally obtained ESR spectra.

 ## Thermodynamic background